Slawomir Gromadzki

 Resurrected on Sunday morning (so he was still dead for the part of Sunday morning – 3rd day)

-What we lack is the 3rd night but in Jewish culture they treated parts of days as full days (days and night)
+What we lack is the 3rd night but in Jewish culture they treated parts of days as full days (days and nights)

 In addition, on Friday there was total darkness when Jesus felt like in a grave and therefore it could be counted as night in the grave too (and regarded as the 3rd night)!